-- This year, CCSC is one of two finalists for The Boston Foundation's Pozen Prize for Charter Schools.
-The City of Cambridge also passed a resolution in January to recognize CCSC for excellent achievements in providing a quality education for its students.
+- In 2016, CCSC was runner-up for The Boston Foundation's Pozen Prize for Charter Schools.
+The City of Cambridge also passed a resolution recognizing CCSC for excellent achievements in providing a quality education for its students.

 - In 2015, CCSC was commended by the Massachusetts Department of Elementary and Secondary Education for high growth over the past 4 years.